mahdavipanah/libcdll/README.md

 ### Functions

 #### cdll_init (CDLL *list, void *data) => void
-This function initialize a list if it is empty and gets a data as it's first data.
+Initializes a list if it is empty and gets a data as it's first data.
 You rarely have to use this function because when you use other functions to manipulate the list, they know when to invoke this function.

 This function does nothing if list is not empty.